Available with Standard or Advanced license.

 The results of this check are reported on the geoprocessing tool dialog box.
 If the check (or upgrade) fails, results are also written to the GDBUpgrade.log file in the c:\Users\<user name>\AppData\Local\ESRI\<ArcGIS product> folder.

 If all checks are passed, the tool proceeds with the upgrade.
 The status for the prerequisites check and the upgrade are shown on the geoprocessing tool progress dialog box.
 If the upgrade fails, information is written to the GDBUpgrade.log file.
 Additional information is written to the sde_setup.log file in the system TEMP directory.

 To upgrade the geodatabase, copy one of these example scripts into a text editor.
 Alter any variable values to match the information at your site.

-- If you have an existing database connection file that uses a direct connection and connects as the sde user, copy the script that applies to your operating system, paste it into a text editor, alter it to use information specific to your site, save and close the file, then run it:
+- If you have an existing database connection file that connects as the geodatabase administrator, copy this script, paste it into a text editor, alter it to use information specific to your site, save and close the file, and run it: